 Our first corner is education.

-We believe in the importance of a good education.
+A good education is critical.
 It is our mission to teach children how to maximize their intellectual potential to benefit themselves and society.

 The second corner is social responsibility.

-We believe that it is important that we teach our children to fulfill their social responsibilities, which in turn, strengthens the individual and our society.
+it is imperative that we teach our children to fulfill their social responsibilities, which in turn, strengthens the individual and our society.
 We teach the importance of community: to share, to respect others, and to have self respect.

 The third corner is family.

-We believe that it is very important for families to play a role in education and in the development of proper values.
+Parents are the first teachers and the best gift they can give their children is a strong education.
 We encourage our parents to be directly involved in the education of their children and to be part of our school.
 Our faculty, parents and students are all part of the “Cornerstone Family”.

 The final corner is character.

-As educators, we feel it is important to instill a sense of accountability and personal responsibility in all of our students.
+Instilling a sense of accountability and personal responsibility in all of our students is of utmost importance to us at Cornerstone.
 We believe in the pillars of character: citizenship, fairness, trustworthiness, caring and respect.
 In addition, the use of manners and social etiquette are an integral part of the Cornerstone experience.

 Cornerstone Academy was founded in 1996 when the director, Karen McQuade, followed a dream to start her own school.
 Her vision was to create a school that tailors instruction to each student’s unique abilities and needs.